skibins/image_ascii_converter/README.md

 ### Running the Program:

-1. Acquire Google Developer API Key and Custom Search Engine (CSE) ID:
+1. Acquire Google Developer API Key and Custom Search Engine (CSE) ID, then use them in the code:

     -   To obtain a Google Developer API Key:
         -   Go to the [Google Developers Console](https://console.developers.google.com/).